 Computer Sciences Professor Miron Livny has been selected for two prestigious IEEE awards: the 2020 IEEE Technical Committee on Distributed Processing (TCDP) Award for Outstanding Technical Achievement and a 2020 IEEE TDCP ICDCS High Impact Paper Award.

 Livny is the John P. Morgridge Professor of Computer Sciences at UW-Madison.
-He has been a faculty member in the department since , and he is the Director of the Center for High Throughput Computing and the Lead Investigator of Computing Technologies at the Morgridge Institute for Research.
+He is a faculty member in the department and Director of the Center for High Throughput Computing and the Lead Investigator of Computing Technologies at the Morgridge Institute for Research.
 He is also the Technical Director of the Open Science Grid and has been collaborating for more than three decades with researchers from a wide spectrum of science domains.
 Two of these collaborations – the Large Hadron Collider (LHC) experiments (Higgs boson particle) and the LIGO collaboration (gravitational waves) – were recently awarded Nobel prizes in physics (2013 and 2017 respectively).